 Decide how much you think is acceptable

 if you going to drink, then you really need to plan when, and where, and how much.
 It is a bad idea to just do what you feel like.
 If you want to have a drink, that's fine, but you need to know in advance how much you are going to drink.
-If you don't decide on a limit, then you will know when you've reached it.
+If you don't decide on a limit, then you won't know when you've reached it.

 Give yourself a target.
 Become familiar with the recommended guidelines.
 You need to know how much a unit of alcohol is, and how many you can safely consume per day, or per week.
 That is the basis of managing your drinking.
-If you limit your drinking, and take time to savour it, you will probably enjoy it more.
+If you limit your drinking, and take time to enjoy it, you will probably enjoy it more.

 Set yourself a long-term goal